supergarotinho/ambari-mongodb/README.md

 ###Assumptions

 - Ambari is installed and running.
-If not, you can use sandbox VM Image provided by [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
 - No previous installations of Mongo DB exist.
 If there any, you can either remove it or rename it.
 - have 3 nodes and more